Leibniz-IWT/PyCalphad-GUI-Tools/README.md

       * Plots the fraction of each forming phase as a function of temperature.
       * Displays the full solidification data in a clear, sortable table.
   * **Easy Data Export**:
       * Save the solidification plot as a high-quality **SVG** file.
 Figure size can be changed and a template file is used that can be adjusted to your style.
-The defaulte template is our neatplot style (https://github.com/Leibniz-IWT/neatplot/tree/main)
+The default template is our neatplot style (https://github.com/Leibniz-IWT/neatplot/tree/main)
       * Export the complete results table to a **CSV** file for further analysis in other software.

 ### How to Use